Robyn011/HTML_CSS/README.md

 #### 2. Header

-difference between a head elemet and a header element:
+difference between a head element and a header element:
 - The head element contains doecument metadata, and a header element contains text to be displayed.
 The link element is a crucial component used extensively within the head section.
 It serves to connect various assets that should load, such as CSS files, fonts, and favicons.
 To inform the browser about the type of asset, utilize the rel attribute.
 (Head is where the file's metadata lives and is not displayed to users.
 Header is used for site headers, article headers, and headers within the content.
 A header is usually found at the top of most web pages and may include a logo, site name, and navigation.)